Modern Slavery Statement

 - Professional services.

-- Whistleblowing Policy – enables employees to raise concerns (e.g. malpractice or impropriety) and disclose information internally and at a high level.
+- Whistleblowing Policy – enables employees to raise concerns and disclose information internally and at a high level which the individual believes shows malpractice or impropriety.

-- Anti-Bribery and Corruption Policy – requires employees to prevent, detect and report bribery and corruption, ensuring LifeArc conducts its business in an honest and ethical manner.
+- Anti-bribery and Corruption Policy – requires employees to prevent, detect and report bribery and corruption, ensuring LifeArc conducts its business in an honest and ethical manner.
+During the year, we implented a mandatory e-learning module on anti-bribery and corruption for all employees.

 - Health and Safety Policy – ensures as far as reasonably practicable, the health, safety and welfare of employees and others that may be affected by our activities.
 LifeArc also complies with the Working Time Regulations (1998).

-- Human Resources – we conduct recruitment checks on our staff to ensure they have the right to work in the UK and we pay at least the National Living Wage to all employees.
+- Human Resources – we conduct recruitment checks on our staff to ensure they have the right to work in the UK and pay at least the National Living Wage to all employees.
+Market-related pay and rewards are reviewed annually.
+A number of wellbeing initiatives support employee physical and mental health.

-- Agreements – our template agreements require counterparties to comply with all applicable laws (including in relation to modern slavery and human trafficking).
+- Agreements – template agreements require counterparties to comply with the law (including in relation to modern slavery and human trafficking).

 Dr John Stageman OBE